devhawk/blog-posts/Posts/20030709-2247-operator-overloading-in-c/json-content.md

 in C\# so I decided to take full advantage of the language and overload the equality operator of my class to call Equals() under the hood, just like System.String.

-[1] Actually, String.Equals() is implemented in native code by the runtime for performance reasons.

 **Increment Operator**